davidcarne/pcbre/README.md

 For support, please join #pcbre on freenode.

+## Launching PCBRE

+For versions distributed with a package manager, you probably want to start `pcbre-app`.
+This assumes the package manager has done its job, and hence all dependencies are installed.

+For versions distributed standalone, or when working within a venv or test environment, use `pcbre-launcher`.
+This will check all dependencies and provide advice on how to resolve them.

 ## Install

 PCBRE requires the following dependencies.
 Some will probably need to come from your systems package manager.
 Some might come from pip.
 Some need to be custom installed.